YJPL/lean-canvas-for-obsidian/🤗 CUSTOMER SEGMENTS.md

--   List your target customers and userd
+-   List your target customers and users
 (1)

 ## EARLY ADOPTERS

--   List your ideal customer's characteristics
+-   List your ideal customer's characteristics g